driver1998/DiscEmu/README.md

 |EC11 S2  | 19   |
 |EC11 KEY | 18   |

-Currently Pin 16 is set as high output used for EC11 power, this will be changed in later revisions.

 ## Build

 You can build this with the official SDK.